harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - `⟨u⟩` - cute, use, unit, human, music
 - `⟨ew⟩` - view, few
 - `⟨ue⟩` - queue, value

+#example words with yod sound in rapid speech :
 - `⟨iu⟩` - medium
 - `⟨io⟩` - union, opinion, onion
 - `⟨eo⟩` - theory, video

+> [!important] The letter `⟨j⟩` has a chaotic, split history, originating as a stylistic variation of `⟨I⟩` in Latin to represent the semi-vowel `/j/`.
+> Its varied pronunciations result from the letter being adopted for different sounds as Romance languages developed `/dʒ/` and Germanic languages kept the original `/j/` sound.
+It also evolved into Spanish `/h/` sound and French `/ʒ/` sound.

+<center>. . .</center>

 - **/w/** ([voiced labial-velar approximant](https://en.wikipedia.org/wiki/Voiced_labial–velar_approximant), like the 'w' in "wet" and "win")